 Do you offer motorcycle or motorbike rentals?

 You also have the choice or bringing your own motorcycle or renting through your own channels.
 Whatever option you choose, we promise to make it as easy as possible for you.
-Scroll down for contact info on the most trusted motorcycle rental companies and moto-sharing websites.

 Should I bring my own motorcycle gear?

 Along with your motorcycle rental, you can opt to add a helmet and/or protective jacket.
 If you have space in your luggage, there is no substitute for your own fitted gear.
 There is also the option to buy some gear at local moto shops.
 Ask us, we'll be glad to help.

 Why don't I just rent a motorcycle and use the GPS?

 You absolutely can.
 However, we can think of 3 big reasons why it's NOT a good idea: